 So what is a Bromeliad?
 And why are we talking about Bromeliads on a Tillandsia website?
-Well, Bromeliads are tropical plants in the family Bromeliaceae of which Tillandsia plants ( air plants) are a genus of.
-As we all learned in school, ( albeit forever ago!) plants in the plant kingdom, fall into different families, orders, and genuses.
+Well, Bromeliads are tropical plants in the family Bromeliaceae of which Tillandsia plants are a genus of.
+As we all learned in school, plants in the plant kingdom fall into different families, orders and genuses.
+So lets take a look at how you would classify a Tillandsia caput medusae air plant.

 Kingdom: Plantae Phylum: Magnoliophyta Class: Liliopsida Order: Bromeliales Family: Bromeliaceae Genus: Tillandsia Species: Caput Medusae